andifalk/spring-cloud-gateway-workshop/lab3/README.md

 </dependencies>
 ```

 The additional dependency adds the [spring security](https://spring.io/projects/spring-security) library and the filter functionality to resolve and validate [bearer tokens](https://oauth.net/2/bearer-tokens/) from the requests.
 As we will use [JSON web tokens (JWT)](https://jwt.io/) in our lab, these kind of tokens have to be validated by checking the token signature and the expiry date/time.
-In our case the token signature is based on [asymmetric cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography), so for validating the signature we need a [public key](https://en.wikipedia.org/wiki/Public_key_infrastructure).
+In our case the token signature is based on [asymmetric cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
+To validate the signature we need a [public key](https://en.wikipedia.org/wiki/Public_key_infrastructure).
-Next we have to tell the gateway where to retrieve this public key from (it is the spring authorization server that provides this at a publicly accessible endpoint as part of a [JSON Web Key Set](https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-key-sets)).
+Next we have to tell the gateway where to retrieve this public key from (it is the Spring Authorization Server that provides this at a publicly accessible endpoint as part of a [JSON Web Key Set](https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-key-sets)).

 Please open the file `src/main/resources/application.yml` in the _/lab3/initial/api-gateway_ project and add the following entries on the level of the _spring_ path:

-application.yml:
+__application.yml:__

 ```yaml
 spring: